Soburr/Cramp-relief-frontend/README.md

 # 🌸 For Mayrie

 A small personal web app built for my girlfriend to help her through period pain.
-One `index.html` file, plain HTML/CSS/JS — nothing to install, nothing to build.
+One `index.html` file, plain HTML/CSS/JS — nothing to install, nothing to build!.

 **Live at → [for-mayrie.netlify.app](https://for-mayrie.netlify.app)**